 A member of the American Medical Association, Indiana State Medical Association, Midwest Orthopaedic Society, Indiana Orthopaedic Society, American Medical Society for Sports Medicine, and a candidate member of the American Academy of Orthopaedic Surgeons, Dr. Guse has published several articles and remains very active in the field of sports medicine education and research.

 Dr. Guse and his wife, Kristi, are thrilled to be back in Indiana and in particular are excited about becoming active members of the southern Indiana community.
 An avid cyclist and basketball player, the doctor and his wife remain very active and enjoy a multitude of fitness activities.

-For patients suffering from soft tissue injuries that have not responded to other treatments, Dr. Guse offers the latest nonsurgical treatment options, including platelet-rich plasma (PRP) and stem cell injection therapy to repair your injuries through natural healing processes.
+For patients suffering from soft-tissue injuries that have not responded to other treatments, Dr. Guse offers the latest nonsurgical treatment options, including orthobiologic procedures, which are used to repair your injuries through natural healing processes.